-All staff who work in schools/colleges set examples of behaviour and conduct which can be copied by pupils.
+All staff who work in schools/colleges set examples of behaviour and conduct which can be copied by pupils/students.

-You must, therefore, demonstrate high standards of conduct in order to encourage our pupils to do the same and avoid putting yourself at risk of allegations of abusive or unprofessional conduct.
+You must, therefore, demonstrate high standards of conduct in order to encourage our pupils/ students to do the same and avoid putting yourself at risk of allegations of abusive or unprofessional conduct.

-You must follow guidance in line with safe working practices guidance.
+You must follow guidance in line with safer working practices.

-You must not have any electronic communication, other than via the school's platforms, and/or accept as friends, pupils under the age of 18 including ex pupils.
-This includes the use of personal mobiles, and/or social networking sites or media.
+You must not have any electronic communication, other than via the school's platforms, and/or accept as friends, pupils/students under the age of 18 including ex pupils, this includes the use of personal mobiles, and or social networking sites or media.